 Many people with dull, chipped or crooked teeth will hide their smile and thus hide their warmth and personality from those they encounter.
 Needless to say, the stealing of confidence that comes from a yellow smile is great and lasting.

-Thankfully, a cosmetic dentist South Carolina can assist you with obtaining the bright, white, straight smile you deserve!
+Thankfully, a cosmetic dentist in North & South Carolina can assist you with obtaining the bright, white, straight smile you deserve!

 One way to change the overall appearance of your smile is through crowns and veneers.
 These devices are used to restore damaged or yellowing teeth.
 Both crowns and veneers may be used to correct the following issues: